A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Introduction

-The block diagram shows the representation learning module before the downstream task, which is where RF fingerprints are learnt directly from the input data.
-These fingerprints can have different ``levels of supervisions", referring to the relationship of the RF fingerprint representation learning block and the downstream task block.
-Most importantly, a general model can be learnt for RFF across numerous emitters or conditions, which can then be adapted or fine-tuned to a specific set of emitters or conditions.
-The downstream task block can be one or more of the following tasks: (1) Identification of emitters, inclusive of SEI; (2) Comparing and matching multiple emitter emissions originating from the same emitter (e.g. EDA, typically solved using contrastive learning \cite{chen2020simple}); (3) Automatic grouping and building of RF fingerprint libraries for unknown emitters \cite{li2023class, smailes2025satiq}; (4) Anomaly detection based on learning RFF ``normalcy'' models, or a generative approach (e.g. variational auto encoders (VAEs)) for detecting and spoofing \cite{zhang2024variational}; (5) Authentication (physical-layer) by comparing RF fingerprints to received signals \cite{meng2025survey}.
-In this paper, the ML-based RFF problem is mathematically framed.
-The main contributions in this paper are as follows: \begin{enumerate} \item A generic framework for ML-based RFF is introduced, providing a basis for treating existing or future novel RFF-related downstream tasks. \item Individual RFF downstream tasks are formulated within the presented framework and solved using a variety of real world datasets, including Automatic Identification System (AIS) data from spaceborne receivers, Digital Mobile Radio (DMR) data and drone RF links data. \item ML-based RFF model performance is demonstrated on real RF data for a variety of tasks and model architectures, spanning across a number of use cases including Spaceborne Intelligence Surveillance and Reconnaissance (ISR), Signals Intelligence (SIGINT) and Counter Unmanned Aerial Systems (C-UAS). \item Review of existing SOTA RFF ML-based methods, with a focus on input representations, challenges in closed set and open set downstream tasks, as well as mitigations towards the impact of the propagation channel and responses of various receivers. \end{enumerate}
+A block diagram of ML-based RFF is depicted in Figure \ref{mlpipeline}.
+The representation learning module is where the RF fingerprints are learnt directly from the input data.
+This can be carried out under different ``levels of supervisions", referring to the relationship of the RF fingerprint representation learning block and the downstream task block that can be one or more of the following: (1) Identification of emitters, inclusive of SEI; (2) Comparing and matching multiple emitter emissions originating from the same emitter (e.g. EDA, typically solved using contrastive learning \cite{chen2020simple}); (3) Automatic grouping and building of RF fingerprint libraries for unknown emitters \cite{li2023class, smailes2025satiq}; (4) Anomaly detection based on learning RFF ``normalcy'' models, or a generative approach, e.g. variational auto-encoders (VAEs) \cite{zhang2024variational}; (5) Authentication (physical-layer) by comparing known fingerprints from those from received signals \cite{meng2025survey}.
+Most importantly, a general RFF model can be learnt across numerous emitters or conditions, which can then be adapted or fine-tuned to a specific set of scenarios.
+This RFF downstream tasking (RRF-DT) has several applications such as for Signal Intelligence SIGINT (e.g. to detect-track threats), cyber security for wireless devices and networks (e.g. for internet of things IoT), Intelligence, Surveillance and Reconnaissance (ISR) and others \cite{jagannath2022comprehensive, xie2024radio, al2024radio, ren2025comprehensive, wang2022few}.